sizovs/sizovs.github.io/training.md

 # {{ page.title }}
 <hr>

 Training developers is a big part of my life.
 For me, the best way to learn is via face-to-face interaction, not online.
-This is why I organised 85 workshops for senior developers, architects and engineering leaders Worldwide.
+That's is why I organized 85 workshops for senior developers, architects, and engineering leaders Worldwide.

 <figure>
 <img src="/images/training.jpg">